The Bankrate promise

 Suzuki motorcycle insurance

 In addition to sedans, mid-size trucks and small SUVs, Suzuki also sells a range of popular motorcycles.
 If you want to insure a Suzuki motorcycle, you will need to purchase motorcycle insurance.
 Auto insurance does not generally extend coverage to motorcycles, although some insurance companies may insure motorcycles on the same policy as private passenger vehicles.
+Because they are smaller and lighter, motorcycles may be at greater risk of accidents than other types of vehicles.
 The cost of Suzuki motorcycle insurance is based on many of the same factors that impact your car insurance rate, like your state and claim history.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: